puchkova/customers/README.md

 - Send the **GET** request using URL http://localhost:1323/customers
 - You can see customers from database in the request body
-- Send the **POST** request using Query Params *(key : firstname ; value : customer name)* or use the URL http://localhost:1323/customers?firstname=Hugo&lastname=Nospmis&birthdate=2000-05-25&gender=Male&email=hsimpson@gmail.com&address=742 Evergreen Terrace, Springfield
+- Send the **POST** request using Query Params *(key : firstname ; value : customer name)* or use the URL http://localhost:1323/customers?firstname=Hugo&lastname=Bouvier&birthdate=2000-05-25&gender=Male&email=hbouvier@gmail.com
 - You can see *"The customer is added"* message in response body
 - You can check that customer with name Hugo was added to database using GET request http://localhost:1323/customers?firstname=hugo
 - Send the **PUT** request using id as first query parameter, put fields to update as query parameters.
 Get the id from GET response